-- I. Please be mindful that this should be a positive educational experience for the students.
+- I. Please remember that this should be a positive educational experience for the students.
 No derogatory or inappropriate remarks should be made about the students or presentations. - II.
 Any potential conflict with the teams must be brought to the attention of the CRF staff before the trial begins. - III.
 Evidence is limited to the facts in the case packet.
-Do not ask students about other cases or information not included in the case packet. - IV.
+Only ask students about other cases or information included in the case packet. - IV.
 When possible, allow student attorneys to argue evidentiary objections before making a ruling. - v.
-All scoresheet fields must be filled, with no blanks.
-No fractions are allowed. - vi.
-Scorers must make their scoring decisions independently, as well as nominate students for an award. - vii.
+All scoresheet fields must be filled with no blanks.
+No fractions are allowed. - VI.
+Scorers must make their scoring decisions independently, as well as nominate students for an award. - VII.
 A scorer may award points to a team despite an adverse ruling from the bench.
-The intent is to evaluate the students on their presentation, not the outcome. - viii.
+The intent is to evaluate the students on their presentation rather than the outcome. - VIII.
 Do not announce scores or winners at any time. - IX.
 Please do not lecture or teach students during the competition.
-For example, referring "in real trial..." or suggesting they raise a more appropriate objection or suggesting a more appropriate question on direct or cross, etc. - x.
+For example, referring to "in real trial..." or suggesting they raise a more appropriate objection or a more appropriate question on direct or cross, etc. - x.
 During the debriefing, provide positive and constructive feedback.
 Comments should be brief and held within the 10-minute total time limit.